James Tredwell: County cricket

-He was part of the side that won the 2007 Twenty20 Cup, beating Gloucestershire in the final.
+He was part of the team that won the 2007 Twenty20 Cup, beating Gloucestershire in the final.

 At the end of the 2008 season, Kent were relegated from the first division of the County Championship, and they spent one season in the second division, achieving promotion at the end of the 2009 season by winning the second division title.
 During their promotion winning season, Tredwell took his career-best bowling figures, claiming 8/66 in a match against Glamorgan, a performance that gave him the leading bowling figures in the County Championship's second division.
 He finished the 2009 season with 69 first-class wickets at an average of 26.63; the first season in which he had taken more than 40 wickets or more than one five-wicket haul.
 He was also the second-highest wicket taker in the division behind leg-spinner Danish Kaneria (75).

 Tredwell was named as captain of Kent for the 2013 season, replacing Rob Key.
 During his captaincy, Tredwell was called up to play for England in the Champions Trophy and then the one-day series against New Zealand and later against Australia.
 He found juggling both the Kent captaincy and his international commitments difficult and, as a result he resigned the captaincy to be replaced by the returning Key in November 2013.

 In March 2016 Tredwell was selected to represent the Marylebone Cricket Club (MCC) in the Champion County match against Yorkshire in Abu Dhabi.
 He took six wickets in the match, bowling 65 overs in the match.

 International career

 Tredwell's performances during the 2007 domestic season and with the Performance Squad in India over the winter of 2007–08, led to his first call-up to the England One Day International (ODI) squad in January 2008 for a series of matches against New Zealand.
 He did not play in any of the matches on the tour and was not called up again by England until December 2009 when a series of injuries in the England senior squad on tour in South Africa prompted his call-up to England's squad.
-Coach Andy Flower described him as a "like for like" replacement for Graeme Swann in case Swann's side injury worsened.
+Coach Andy Flower described him as a "like for like" replacement for Graeme Swann in case Swann's injury worsened.
 Once again he did not play a game as England won the ODI series 2–1.

 Tredwell finally made his debut for England against Bangladesh in an ODI in March 2010, finishing with figures of 0/52 from 10 overs.
 He made his Test match debut in the second Test against Bangladesh, taking six wickets on debut as well as scoring 37 runs in England's first innings.
 Tredwell played his first match for England on home soil in the return series, taking 0/18 at Trent Bridge.